 109 For Deacons, the vow is "Do you promise subjection to your fellow Church Officers in the Lord?"
-(G.13-7B)
+(G.13-7B).

-- 8. Have you been induced, as far as you know your own heart, to seek the office of the holy Ministry from love to God and a sincere desire to promote His glory in the gospel of His Son? - 9.
-Do you promise to be zealous and faithful in promoting the truths of the gospel and the purity and peace of the Church, whatever persecution or opposition may arise unto you on that account? - B. Installation vows:
+- 9. Do you promise to be zealous and faithful in promoting the truths of the gospel and the purity and peace of the Church, whatever persecution or opposition may arise unto you on that account? - B. Installation vows: